monta990/mailblast/README.md

 - **Send to my address** — delivers to the default email of the currently logged-in administrator.
 - **Send to a specific address** — enter any valid email address.

 Result is shown inline without page reload.
-You can send multiple test emails in the same session.

 ### 4 — Mass mailing